nushankodikara/dokeep/README.md

 ### Prerequisites

--   Docker
--   Docker Compose
+-   Docker & Docker Compose
+-   **Ollama:** The LLM service requires the [Ollama desktop application](https://ollama.com/) to be running on the host machine.

-Make sure both Docker and Docker Compose are installed on your system before proceeding.
+Make sure all prerequisites are installed and running before proceeding.

+### Configuring the Ollama Host

+The LLM service connects to the Ollama instance running on your host machine.
+The default URL is set to `http://host.docker.internal:11434`.
+If your Ollama instance is running on a different address or port, you can change the `OLLAMA_HOST` environment variable in the `docker-compose.yml` and `docker-compose.local.yaml` files.

 ### Running for Local Development